Hot Glue is a fanzine about making. It’s designed to bring the spirit of making – the creativity, the freedom, the fun – into people’s homes.

 Download PDF versions

 Didn’t get a chance to pick up a copy?
-You can download PDF versions of each of the projects here:
+You can download PDF versions of each of the projects from Hot Glue 1 here:

 - Paper Torch – by Bare Conductive